bond005/runne_contrastive_ner/README.md

 The arguments are similar to described ones on step 2, but I use the `ner` mode instead of the `siamese`, and I don't specify a maximal number of data samples.

+####Step 5

-**Step 5.** You have to do the second stage of fine-tuning, i.e. to train your named entity recognizer:
+You have to do the second stage of fine-tuning, i.e. to train your named entity recognizer:

 ```shell
 python train.py \